robohydra/robohydra/tutorial/index.md

 Note that the first head that matches the request dispatches it, so the order is important!
-Now save the plugin as `hydra/plugins/ddg/index.js`, create a configuration file like shown below, and start Hydra as `hydra ddg.conf`:
+Now save the plugin as `robohydra/plugins/ddg/index.js`, create a configuration file like shown below, and start RoboHydra as `robohydra ddg.conf`:

       {"plugins": [{"name": "ddg", "config": {}}]}

 You should see the DuckDuckGo page completely functional, but with the Adam Yauch logo.

-Now you know all the basic functionality Hydra offers.
+Now you know all the basic functionality RoboHydra offers.
 If you want more information, you can read and follow the <a href="advanced/">advanced tutorial</a>.